Virtual (Remote) Internships and Fieldwork

 Value in Partnering with CAAHDER

-As the Executive Director, I may have moved on from being a professor.
-However, I excel at mentoring and bringing out the best in students.
-I create a safe place for students to conceive and bring their ideas to reality.
-It is also a collaborative space where students gain important teamwork skills.
+CAAHDER creates a safe place for students to conceive and bring their ideas to reality.
+It is also a collaborative space where students gain important teamwork, research, and outreach skills.

 CAAHDER is at this time a virtual community-based health organization, offering virtual (remote) internships & field experiences.
 Students assist in:

 Health-related public relations and building collaborations/partnerships

 Conceptualizing, designing and delivery of social media health campaigns and promotions